SashaCroatia/GaussianProcessRegression/README.md

 # Tutorials on Gaussian Process Regression

-This repository is a series of notebooks on the study of gaussian process regression (GPR).
+This repository is a series of notebooks I made on the study of gaussian process regression (GPR).
 It's intended for educational purposes.

 ## Usage